AxiomeCG/awesome-threejs/README.md

 ## GLSL/HLSL Shaders
 - [lygia](https://github.com/patriciogonzalezvivo/lygia):  a granular and multi-language shader library designed for performance and flexibility by [@patriciogv](https://twitter.com/patriciogv).
 A cross platform library that will help you iterate on your shaders very easily.
 Going deep in the code of a specific functionality can also help you learn GLSL/HLSL.

+## Animation
+- [gsap](https://greensock.com/gsap/): A mastodon for animations in CSS and for three.js too, backed up by awesome plugins like ScrollTrigger, Flip,... and mostly framework agnostic.

 ## Related Frameworks

 ### React